vladpupaza/slide.app.modular.backbone/README.md

-# Slide Application with Backbone - Modular Development
+## Slide Application with Backbone - Modular Development

+# Requirements

 Implement an online presentation system resembling the capabilities of MS Powerpoint or GDocs presentation.